In this issue we discuss the risks associated with an emerging online financial service known as peer-to-peer, or P2P,

 the funds may file a complaint with the Division.
 Our focus article this month is

-on energy scams.
+on energy schemes.
 We provide a checklist of five key areas to examine before investing

 in any energy-related venture.
 We also explain so-called "Regulation D" offerings.